SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/publish-subscribe.md

 You can build and run both example files directly from Eclipse.

-To build a jar file that includes all dependencies execute the following:
+If you prefer to use the command line, build a jar file that includes all dependencies by executing the following:

 ~~~sh
 mvn assembly:single